ahedfi/ahedfi.github.io/_posts/2020-07-28-csharp-code-for-humans.md

 This quote summarizes what I am intending to explain.
 So after solving a problem, you should ask yourself if your code is readable and maintainable as possible.
-To answer this question,
-Check if your code meets the following rules.
+To answer this question, check if your code meets the following rules.

 # Poor Names